Parts of Yellowstone may reopen to tourists on Monday, but flooding has been a disaster for neighboring towns - KTVZ

 But while the southern loop reopening may provide relief to some tourism industry workers, those bordering the northern entrance are still left to wait.

-In the south Montana city of Gardiner, which acts as a gateway into Yellowstone’s northern entrance, hotel owners are already feeling the impact.
+In the south Montana city of Gardiner, which acts as a gateway to Yellowstone’s northern entrance, hotel owners are already feeling the impact.

-“There’s nobody here,” Keri Huesing, owner of Yellowstone Gateway Inn, told CNN.
+“There’s nobody here,” Kari Huesing, office manager of Yellowstone Gateway Inn, told CNN.
 “We were booked solid for a year.”

-Now, she says, all but one of her visitors were gone following the flooding and one neighboring hotel has shut down completely and sent its employees home.
+Now, she says, all but one of her visitors are gone following the flooding, and one neighboring hotel has shut down and sent its employees home.

 “It’s a Yellowstone town, and it lives and dies by tourism,” Park County Commissioner Bill Berg said of Gardiner.

-The dangerous flooding fueled by heavy rainfall and snow melt began to inundate the park and several surrounding communities Monday, overtaking essential roadways and bridges, and making it dangerous or impossible for some people to evacuate.

-As some communities became completely surrounded by water, at times without power or drinking water, search and rescue teams worked to evacuate residents.
-Since Monday, the Montana National Guard has carried out 87 rescues by helicopter, according to a post on its Facebook account.
+As some communities became surrounded by water, at times without power or drinking water, search and rescue teams worked to evacuate residents.
+The Montana National Guard this week carried out 87 rescues by helicopter, it said Wednesday on Facebook.

+In Montana’s Park County, which includes Gardiner, water has been receding, and access to the communities that had been surrounded by floodwater has been restored for emergency vehicles at a minimum, Greg Coleman, the county’s emergency services manager, said Wednesday morning.

+President Joe Biden on Thursday approved a disaster declaration for Montana in areas affected by flooding.
+“Federal funding is available to State, tribal, eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe storm and flooding in the counties of Carbon, Park, and Stillwater,” the declaration states.

 Park temporarily closed as locals try to recover

-Note: Correction: A previous version of this story misspelled Kari Huesing’s first name and incorrectly identified her position at the Yellowstone Gateway Inn.
-Huesing is the office manager.